 His promise to make Germany great again and fix its broken economy made him look like the saviour of the German people.
 Meanwhile his Stormtroopers ruthlessly dealt with dissent.Hitler massacred his own S.A nutters in the night of the long knives.
 The reason he prevailed was that he had no rivals within his own fold.

-In January 1933, Hitler became chancellor after von Pappen stepped down and agreed to be his deputy.
-In the next six months, Germany changed rapidly.But it had changed more fundamentally three years earlier when the Army did not think Hitler's outfit could amount to very much.
+In January 1933, Hitler became chancellor after von Papen stepped down and agreed to be his deputy.
+In the next six months, Germany changed rapidly.But it had changed more fundamentally three years earlier when the S.Ds gave Hindenberg the right to rule by decree.
+At the time, the Army did not think Hitler's outfit could amount to very much.

 First, in February, Hindenburg agreed to Hitler’s Reichstag Decree, giving the Nazis emergency powers to arrest and imprison without charge, and restrict civil liberties.
 In weeks, 25,000 were arrested.So, the fundamental change was that Hindenburg had given himself power to do whatever he liked.
 General Schleicher could have been the guy doing this stuff but he'd made enemies within the Army.
 Hitler had outclassed the Generals and was proceeding to fulfill their maximal vision.
 That is why Blomberg could get the rank and file of the army to swear personal loyalty to Hitler even though President Hindenburg was still alive.